Hocus Pocus (song)

-In the US, the song peaked at #9 on the Billboard Hot 100 and #4 on the Cash Box Top 100.
+In the US, the song peaked at No.9 on the Billboard Hot 100 and No.4 on the Cash Box Top 100.

 The song was given new life in the new millennium, when it became the musical signature of the Nike "Write the Future" advertising campaign, shown during the 2010 FIFA World Cup.
-That year the single re-entered the UK charts at No.57 and on the Dutch charts at No.48.
+That year the single re-entered the UK chart at No.57 and on the Dutch chart at No.48.